 Pineapples make up 20 percent of tropical fruit production in the world.
 Its’ production has grown by 400 percent over the last 50 years.
 Costa Rican pineapple production has doubled over the past 10 years, making it the largest supplier of the European Union.
 It is the United States, however, that imports the most pineapple of any country on earth with 90 percent of it coming from Costa Rica.

 Costa Rica is known for beautiful forests, beaches, and monkeys.
 It’s a popular Central American travel destination.
 The reality for those people who call Costa Rica home is not so rosy, however.
 To watch a very informational video on what is happening in Costa Rica, click here.
 In short, the pineapple industry is one of human rights violations and environmental issues, all for crops of luxury fruits.

 The Human Impact

-These workers’ health are also impacted by the problematic environment in which they work, where pollution abounds…
+These workers’ health is also impacted by the problematic environment in which they work, where Pollution abounds…

 The Environmental Impact

 Pineapple production relies on a huge amount of chemical pesticide use and monocultures (intense production of only one crop.)
 Click here to read an academic journal on the importance of soil health and plant health, and the connections to mono-cropping.
 The intense use of agrochemicals has huge effects in Costa Rica, where the effects of pesticide use are exacerbated by the fact that Costa Rica is a rainforest.
 This means that intense rainfall carries the pesticides away from the agriculture site into water supplies.
 Water sources for local communities are then polluted.
 Pesticides are contaminating aquifers, groundwater, and are causing erosion, sedimentation, and deforestation.